Mesmero: Exiles

 In Exiles, an alternate reality version of Mesmero, originating from the Earth-653 timeline, was involved with the Weapon X Program before being recruited into Weapon X, the more ruthless counterpart of the Exiles.
 Early after the formation of the team, Mesmero was killed and his body remained in the Timebreakers' fallen heroes gallery in the crystal palace.
 After the Exiles took over the place, they sent Mesmero's body back to Earth-653.
 The corpse was teleported back to the facilities of the Weapon X Program, where it was incinerated.

 Another alternate version of Mesmero was revealed to have existed on Earth-127.
 This Mesmero was part of the Brotherhood of Mutants alongside Magneto, Quicksilver and Scarlet Witch (all gender-swapped, with Scarlet Witch now being called Scarlet Warlock).
 They planned to make Magneto (who was female in this reality) even powerful than she already was by removing Wolverine's adamantium skeleton out of his body and transfer it into Magneto's body.
 However the plan went wrong, and Mesmero and the other Brotherhood members fused into one powerful mutant being known as "Brother Mutant".

 Age of Apocalypse

-In the Age of Apocalypse timeline, Mesmero joined with a group of low level telepaths to create a kind of "psychic pyramid scheme" known as the Overmind which Quentin Quire, the mastermind behind the Overmind, uses to increase his own limited skills.
+In the Age of Apocalypse timeline, Mesmero joined with a group of telepaths to create a "psychic pyramid scheme" known as the Overmind which leader Quentin Quire uses to empower himself.
 Mesmero along with the telepaths that compose the Overmind are later confronted and killed by the Shadow King.

 X-Men '92

-During the Secret Wars storyline as part of the X-Men '92 mini-series (which is based on the 90's X-Men TV series), Mesmero was seen in a flashback as a member of Magneto's Brotherhood of Mutants.
+During the Secret Wars storyline as part of the X-Men '92 mini-series (which is based on X-Men: The Animated Series), Mesmero appears as a member of Magneto's Brotherhood of Mutants.